-Health agencies explain that about 1 in 10 people may have Neisseria meningitidis bacteria in the back of their throats, but have no symptoms of the disease.
+Health agencies explain that about 1 in 10 people may have Neisseria meningitides bacteria in the back of their throats but have no disease symptoms.
 These people are considered carriers.
 Think twice before kissing a stranger.

-Neisseria meningitidis bacteria are divided into five strains called A, B, C, W, and Y. Parents who respectfully follow the CDC vaccination regulations inject their 11-12-year-old child with a vaccine that is supposed to protect them from strains A, C, W and Y.
+Neisseria meningitidis bacteria are divided into five strains called A, B, C, W, and Y. Parents who respectfully follow the CDC vaccination regulations inject their 11-12-year-old children with a vaccine to protect them from strains A, C, W, and Y.

 For the year 2013, in January, the European Union (EU) approved Bexsero, the world’s first vaccination for the B strain of Neisseria meningitides, created by the pharmaceutical giant Novartis.

-Between the months of March and November 2013, three months after the approval of the vaccine, there were outbreaks of the disease caused by the B.
+Between March and November 2013, three months after the vaccine’s approval, there were outbreaks of the disease caused by the B.

-And by December 2013, American universities were demanding that this new Bexsero vaccine be available to their students, even though it was not licensed for use in the US.
+And by December 2013, American universities were demanding that this new Bexsero vaccine be available to their students, even though it was not licensed in the US.

-Even some American doctors believed that this approval was too fast and perhaps not so secure.
+Even some American doctors believed this approval was too fast and perhaps not secure.

-An infectious disease specialist explained that the newest vaccines on the market lack comprehensive evidence on safety and efficacy, compared to vaccines that have been administered to tens of millions of people for decades.
+An infectious disease specialist explained that the newest vaccines on the market lack ample evidence of safety and efficacy compared to vaccines that have been administered to tens of millions of people for decades.

 Pfizer, another mega pharmaceutical company, was also busy creating and marketing Trumenba, an additional vaccine for this B strain of meningitis.
 It was reviewed, according to the FDA, “and approved under the FDA’s Advanced Therapy designation and Priority Review programs.”

-This expedited approval for Trumenba took place in October 2014, prior to the FDA approval of Bexsero.
+This expedited approval for Trumenba took place in October 2014, before the FDA approval of Bexsero.

-But the Trumenba broadened its market share and said it would be good for ages 10-25.
-And when Bexsero was approved in January 2015, Novartis added that 10-25-year-old demographic as well.
+But the Trumenba broadened its market share and said it would be suitable for ages 10-25.
+And when Bexsero was approved in January 2015, Novartis added that 10-25-year-old demographic.

 So now there are two vaccines for this B strain of meningitis.
-In the US, both were allowed to be used prior to licensing.
-Now, in the UK, these same vaccines are being marketed for babies.
+In the US, both were allowed to be used before licensing.
+Currently, in the UK, these same vaccines are being marketed for babies.

-In fact, you can get pre-filled syringes in the UK prepped and ready for your two month old baby.
+You can get pre-filled syringes in the UK prepped and ready for your two-month-old baby.

 But what about the ingredients?

-According to experts, the Bexsero vaccine contains 1.5 mg of aluminum, which is a massive 1,475 mcg more than the FDA’s “safe” recommended amount.
+According to experts, the Bexsero vaccine contains 1.5 mg of aluminum, a massive 1,475 mcg more than the FDA’s “safe” recommended amount.

-Another interesting fact is that one of the ingredients (which both vaccines contain) is E.coli and this was not listed by the manufacturer.
+Another interesting fact is that one of the ingredients (which both vaccines contain) is E.coli, which was not listed by the manufacturer.

-In a speech, an expert on meningococcal diseases explained why there was no vaccine for the Neisseria meningitidis B strain in the United States.
+In a speech, an expert on meningococcal diseases explained why there was no vaccine for the Neisseria meningitis B strain in the United States.